veralvx/epubparser/README.md

 # EpubParse

-Parses epub files.
+Parses epub files (wrapper around `ebooklib` package).
 Extract chapter titles and their corresponding texts.
 Can also extract the cover image.

 ## Installation